aesim-tech/simba-python-examples/24. Dataviz using Bokeh/readme.md

 ## SIMBA circuit

 Below the Forward converter circuit used for illustrating this Bokeh Python script.
-This example comes from the existing SIMBA collection of design examples.
+This example comes from the existing SIMBA collection of *design examples*.

 ![Forward](fig/forward.png)